 Digital Services Manager

-Alicia Rouault leads MAPC’s Digital Services Working Group housed within MAPC’s Data Services Department, and has expertise in government innovation, technology and data-driven decision making.
-As Digital Services Group Manager, Rouault oversees MAPC’s digital product team and strategy, working internally across departments within the agency and directly with municipalities in the region.
-Rouault leads a team of technology experts that build and design web applications and other data-driven online tools to find new and effective ways to improve decision-making in planning and policy work.
+Ryan Kelly joined MAPC in January 2019 to lead the Digital Services team.
+Ryan is driven to improve the way government understands and interacts with residents.
+He works to make the complex, understandable, and actionable.
+As Digital Services Manager, Ryan oversees MAPC’s digital product team and strategy, working internally across departments within the agency and directly with municipalities in the region.
+He leads a team of technology experts that build and design web applications and other data-driven online tools to find new and effective ways to improve decision-making in planning and policy work.